rafaelcoelho1409/DataEngineering/README.md

 - pandas
 - pyspark

-## Imagens do projeto
+## Images from this project
 <img src="plot1.png" />

-## Como executar localmente esse projeto em sua máquina
+## Running this repo in your local machine
-- baixe esse repositório localmente em sua máquina:
+- clone this repo:
 > git clone https://github.com/rafaelcoelho1409/DataEngineering.git
-- Instale os pacotes necessários que estão no arquivo dataeng_requirements.txt:
+- install required packages that are in 'dataeng_requirements.txt' file:
 > pip3 install -r dataeng_requirements.txt
-- escolha seu interpretador python (python3, python3.x)
+- choose your python interpreter (python3.x)
-- instale o airflow:
+- install Airflow:
 > pip3 install apache-airflow
-- encontre a pasta de DAGs do Airflow na sua máquina (em geral, $AIRFLOW_HOME/dags)
+- Find the Airflow DAGs folder in your machine (generally, $AIRFLOW_HOME/dags)
-- copie e cole o arquivo bitcoin_pyspark_dag.py dentro desta pasta ($AIRFLOW_HOME/dags)
+- copy and paste 'bitcoin_pyspark_dag.py' file into this folder ($AIRFLOW_HOME/dags)
-- acesse o Airflow pelo seu navegador (https://localhost:8080)
+- access Airflow on your browser (https://localhost:8080)
-- ative a DAG e execute ela (Trigger DAG)
+- Activate the DAG and trigger it
-- orientações mais completas de automatização de dados com Airflow:
+- More orientations about Airflow data automation:
 > https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html